Desmond Tutu Quotes

 Taking care of others, helping others, ultimately is the way to discover your own joy and to have a happy life.

-We are each made for goodness, love, and compassion.
 Our lives are transformed as much as the world is when we live with these truths.

 How could you have a soccer team if all were goalkeepers?
 How would it be an orchestra if all were French horns?